Longspine snipefish: Biology

 The longspine snipefish feeds on a variety of crustacean zooplankton such as copepods and ostracods, as well as benthic invertebrates.
 When they are juvenile, mysid shrimps are their primary prey, but as they grow, their diet shifts to include more decapods and amphipods.
 Seasonal and ontogenetic variations also influence their feeding behavior, with longspine snipefish consuming more amphipods and gastropods during winter.

 In the month-long NORFANZ Expedition of 2003, which examined the biodiversity of the seamounts and slopes of the Norfolk Ridge, 5000 specimens averaging 78 g were collected from three locations.

 Research has shown that snipefish have a unique elastic recoil-powered feeding mechanism similar to that of seahorses and pipefish.
 This mechanism enables them to rotate their heads rapidly to capture prey in as little as 2 milliseconds.
 High-speed video and dynamic data indicate that the power required for head rotation in snipefish exceeds known vertebrate muscle capacity, suggesting that the movement is not solely muscle-driven.
 Additionally, a four-bar linkage structure in snipefish allows for elastic energy storage, indicating that this feeding mechanism may have evolved through convergent evolution.

 Between 1998 and 2003, acoustic estimates showed that snipefish biomass ranged from 176,000 to 504,000 tonnes, with over half in southwestern Portugal.
 Despite no targeted fishing, their abundance declined while average length slightly but notably increased, especially in southwestern waters.

 Macroramphosus scolopax also serves as prey for the Roseate Tern.
 It has a δ¹³C value of -20.85‰, which makes it a low-energy prey for Roseate Tern chicks, potentially hindering optimal chick growth.
 Relying solely on Macroramphosus scolopax as a food source could threaten chick survival and fledging success.

 Distribution

 This fish is found worldwide in tropical to subtropical waters in the Atlantic, Indian, and west Pacific Oceans.
 It has also been observed in the eastern Pacific off Santa Catalina Island, California.
 The snipefish occurs mainly in temperate latitudes at 20–40°N, although it also occurs in the southern hemisphere down to 43°S.

-They are typically found at depths of 25 to 600 m (82 to 1,969 ft), especially favoring depths exceeding 100 meters, with a clear preference for deeper areas along the continental shelf and slope regions.
+They are typically found at depths of 25 to 600 m, especially favoring depths exceeding 100 m, with a clear preference for deeper areas along the continental shelf and slope regions.